CSC15 Assignment 1: Using Fedora Linux

 11. Type "cd csc15" - you're now in the directory you just created.

-13. Go back into your csc15 directory
+13. Now use a command to back into your csc15 directory

 14. Using Python in interactive mode.